Lionel Morrison: Journalism in South Africa

 In 1955 Morrison worked as a reporter for Golden City Post in Cape Town, South Africa's first black weekly.
-The all white South African Union of journalists forbade membership of black journalists.
-Morrison with support of black and white journalists as well as the National Union of Journalists in London, set up the non-racial National Union of South African Journalists (NUSAJ) and became its first acting chair.
+The South African Union of Journalists forbade membership of black journalists.
+Morrison, with support of black and white journalists as well as the National Union of Journalists in London, set up the non-racial National Union of South African Journalists (NUSAJ) and became its first acting chair.

 Career and activism in the UK

 Morrison was elected to the national executive of the National Union of Journalists (NUJ) in 1971, and served at all levels of the union.
 In 1974 members agreed to set up a race relations working group, with Morrison as its first chair.
 He first put himself forward for the presidency of the NUJ in 1977, losing to "bloody racism", but triumphed a decade later becoming the first black president in 1987.